 The feeling of horror when seeing those images is not proper for us Westerners but is shared by all dog lovers in China !
 We may not judge the large majority by the acts of a small minority !
 All dog amateurs I met in China openly share our feeling of horror and all assured me that these practices are in fact very rare, certainly not common but are to be attributed to few individuals only !
 Some of the words I heard used for those individuals are very strong and not suited for publication … .

 In China, just like in every other Asian country where I have judged (Indonesia and Malaysia), I have never witnessed even the slightest sign of abuse or maltreatment of a dog !
 To the contrary, each and every dog that was ever shown to me in these countries – not just on shows but also all dogs of all sorts of breeds that I saw being walked in the street or in other words in daily life - was well fed, well taken care off and clearly well loved !
 I saw no difference in their treatment with the way we treat our dogs.
 In fact I saw some of them sleep in the car in the arms of their owners/handlers and the “Walt-Disney syndrome” that has “contaminated” our western canine world (= treating the dog as it were a human, which I personally will not support) has clearly reached these countries too … !

 But it is true, a minority in China does not respect dogs but abuses them.
-These must be boycotted and put to criticism, not those that working hard - in China, not on Western Facebook – to breed and keep the dog as a valuable companion and are doing their best to demonstrate this to the whole world, including the whole of China.
+These must indeed be boycotted and put to criticism, but not those that are working hard - in China, not on Western Facebookpages – to breed and keep the dog as a valuable companion and who are doing their best to demonstrate this to the whole world, including the whole of China.

 We must exactly now support the Chinese Rottweiler club that is doing a great job for the breed and possibly even more than many other clubs do !